sreekln/HotelOrderingSystem/database/README.md

-# Hotel Ordering System Database
+# Hotel Ordering System PostgreSQL Database

-This directory contains the database schema and related files for the Hotel Ordering System.
+This directory contains the PostgreSQL database schema and related files for the Hotel Ordering System.

 ## 📁 Files